darshan152/fyp/docs/UserGuide.md

     * Airflow Connection Id: Connection id of database in airflow
         * For more information, see [this](https://airflow.apache.org/docs/apache-airflow/2.5.1/howto/connection.html#storing-connections-in-the-database)
     * Table name: Name of table to write to

+### Generate DAG <a name="dag"></a>

+This helps to generate the Airflow DAG.

+Inputs:
+1. DAG ID: Unique ID to identify this DAG
+2. Processing Directory: The directory in which intermediate data can be stored
+3. Schedule Interval: How often the DAG should be run
+4. File Cleanup: Turning this on would clean up the intermediate files created
+5. Email: E-mail to send notification on failure of DAG

 --------------------------------------------------------------------------------------------------------------------